-Our recent articles have explored the topic of innovative leadership and its effect on an organization.
+Do you know how inspirational leadership is related to innovative leadership and its effect on an organization?
 While good leaders who initiate structure and show consideration are typically successful, innovative leaders can take organizations to new heights.

 Mr. Chapman’s experiences have led him to a philosophy of “inspirational leadership.”
 Businesses, he explains, can have a positive and meaningful impact on society through how they engage and enrich their team members.
 Mr. Chapman has made “We measure success by the way we touch the lives of people” the guiding principle at Barry-Wehmiller, where leadership is about authentically creating meaningful roles so that each Barry-Wehmiller associate can use their gifts and talents.